enebular/docs/en/InfoMotion/CreateDataSource.md

 ## Firebase

-See https://firebase.google.com/ to get started with firebase or try a simple example at [Milkcocoa-v3  DataSource](./DatasourceFirebase.md)
+See https://firebase.google.com/ to get started with firebase or try a simple example at [Firebase DataSource](./DatasourceFirebase.md)

 ![](/_asset/images/InfoMotion/datasources/firebase.png)